Our Dreams at Dusk: Publication

-Our Dreams at Dusk was first serialized in Shogakukan's seinen manga magazine Hibana, premiering in the inaugural April 2015 issue (released on March 6).
-When the magazine ceased publication on August 7, 2017, the series transferred to Shogakukan's Manga One app; there, it ran until its conclusion on May 23, 2018.
+Written and illustrated by Yuhki Kamatani, Our Dreams at Dusk was first serialized in Shogakukan's seinen manga magazine Hibana, premiering in the inaugural April 2015 issue (released on March 6).
+When the magazine ceased publication on August 7, 2017, the series transferred to Shogakukan's MangaOne app; there, it ran until its conclusion on May 16, 2018.
 Shogakukan collected the 23 untitled chapters into four tankōbon (bound volumes) under the Big Comics Special imprint; the first volume was published on December 11, 2015, and the fourth volume was published on July 19, 2018.

 Seven Seas Entertainment licensed the manga for an English-language release in North America; the first volume was published on May 7, 2019, and the fourth volume was published on December 17, 2019.
 Seven Seas' marketing manager Lianne Sentar said of the series: "It manages to represent so many different ways that people shape their identities and find their unique spaces, which is something anyone can relate to.
 It's no wonder this compelling drama has resonated with so many people."

 The manga is also licensed by Ediciones Tomodomo in Spain, J-Pop Manga in Italy, Akata in France, Carlsen in Germany and Dango in Poland.